 Crisis Accommodation Program

-To help young people with transitional housing and independent living skills, we lease 15 properties through a head leasing arrangement with local community real estate agents and manage an additional three properties provided by the Queensland Department of Housing and Public Works.
+To help young people with transitional housing and independent living skills, we lease 15 properties through a head leasing arrangement with local community real estate agents and manage an additional three properties provided by the Department of Communities, Housing and Digital Economy.

 Golden Beach Crisis Accommodation

 Our Golden Beach Crisis Accommodation Property provides 24 hours, fully supervised support to young people (16 to 25 years) who are homeless or at risk of homelessness.
 It is run on a “one to four model” – where we employ one youth worker to four young people.